Updated July 24, 2024.

 The task in question?

 Washing, organizing, and storing your winter coats.
-Because you don’t want a pile of sweat-stained, smoky, rain-splattered jackets and puffer vests cluttering your closet when you need to make room for shorts and open-toed shoes.
+Because you don’t want a pile of sweat-stained, smoky, rain-splattered jackets and puffer vests in cluttering your closet when you need to make room for shorts and open-toed shoes.

 But before you set aside your winter outerwear for the next few seasons (with a Clutter pickup, perhaps?), read on to learn how to properly clean and store your winter coats to keep them in tip-top shape.